0ddbird/0ddbird/README.md

 I'm Giacomo, a junior full-stack developer.

-After 8 years in *Sales*, I've decided to learn programming and build cool stuff.
+After 8 years in Sales, I decided to make a career change and learn programming to build cool stuff.

-I graduated from OpenClassroom's **JavaScript / React developer** 1 year program.
+I graduated from a one-year **JavaScript / React developer** program at OpenClassrooms.

-I'm currently doing a 2 years apprenticeship as a junior back-end developer at MyBeezBox, along with OpenClassroom's **Python / Django developer** 2 years program.
+Currently, I am doing an apprenticeship as a junior back-end developer at MyBeezBox, while also enrolled in a two-year **Python / Django developer** program with OpenClassrooms.

 Feel free to visit my [portfolio](https://giacomo-llinares.com/) and say hi! :wave: